rrumale/python-fullstack-todolist/setup-dev-environment/setup-dev-environment.md

-## Task 7: Access OKE from the Cloud Shell
+## TASK 7: Access OKE from the Cloud Shell

 1. Create the mtdrworkshop/workingdir/mtdrworkshopclusterid.txt file